sophWillis/Fitt/README.md

   <img width="100" alt="Screenshot 2021-08-31 at 09 56 16" src="https://user-images.githubusercontent.com/38283239/131475783-46c41bd3-99f1-40a4-9daa-630071080154.png">
 </div>

 Here the user can sign up if they don't have an account (or navigate back to the log in page if they do).
 If sign up is successful, the user will automatically be logged in and will be able to see the home page rendered on the index route instead of the landing page.
-If sign up is unsuccessful, this can be for one of two reasons: the passwords entered do not match, or there is an existing account associated with the email entered - a detailed error message is display for each so that the user knows how to proceed.
+If sign up is unsuccessful, this can be for one of two reasons: the passwords entered do not match, or there is an existing account associated with the email entered - a detailed error message is displayed for each so that the user knows how to proceed.

 ### ForgotPassword.js